robertorcosta/azure-docs.pt-br/articles/storage/common/storage-security-guide.md

 É possível fazer a migração em dois dias, alterando cada aplicativo para usar a nova chave e publicando-o.
 Depois de fazer isso com todos, você deverá voltar e regenerar a chave antiga, pois ela não funciona mais.

 Outra opção é colocar a chave de conta de armazenamento em um [Cofre de Chaves do Azure](https://azure.microsoft.com/services/key-vault/) como um segredo e fazer com que os aplicativos recuperam a chave de lá.
 Assim, quando você regenerar a chave e atualizar o Cofre de Chaves do Azure, os aplicativos não precisarão ser reimplantados porque eles selecionarão a nova chave no Cofre de Chaves do Azure automaticamente.
-Você pode fazer com que o aplicativo Leia a chave cada vez que precisar dela, ou o aplicativo possa armazená-la em cache na memória e se ela falhar ao usá-la, recuperar a chave novamente do Azure Key Vault.
+You can have the application read the key each time it needs it, or the application can cache it in memory and if it fails when using it, retrieve the key again from the Azure Key Vault.

 Usar o Cofre de Chaves do Azure também acrescenta outro nível de segurança para suas chaves de armazenamento.
-Usando o Key Vault, o permite evitar a gravação de chaves de armazenamento em arquivos de configuração do aplicativo.
-Ele também impede a exposição de chaves a todos com acesso a esses arquivos de configuração.
+Using the Key Vault, enables you to avoid writing storage keys in application configuration files.
+It also prevents exposure of keys to everyone with access to those configuration files.

-Azure Key Vault também tem a vantagem de usar o Azure AD para controlar o acesso às suas chaves.
-Você pode conceder acesso aos aplicativos específicos que precisam recuperar as chaves de Key Vault, sem expô-las a outros aplicativos que não precisam de acesso às chaves.
+Azure Key Vault also has the advantage of using Azure AD to control access to your keys.
+You can grant access to the specific applications that need to retrieve the keys from Key Vault, without exposing them to other applications that do not need access to the keys.

 > [!NOTE]
 > A Microsoft recomenda usar apenas uma das chaves em todos os aplicativos ao mesmo tempo.
 Se você usar a Chave 1 em alguns lugares e a Chave 2 em outros, nãos será possível alternar as chaves sem que algum aplicativo perca o acesso.